NIRSpec Background Recommended Strategies

 The second background subtraction method is based on an independent flux-calibrated 1-D background spectrum.
 For the MOS mode, this master background can be obtained as part of the science observation by designing the MSA configuration to include ″blank sky″ shutters.
 During pipeline processing, spectra from these background shutters will be extracted and combined into a single background spectrum to be subtracted from the target spectrum.
 Master background shutters can be added to an existing MSA configuration, or when designing a new MSA configuration, using the MSA Configuration Editor at the observation level in APT.
 In the case of high spectral resolution observations, the number and distribution of background shutters needed will depend on the infield background uniformity and the desired combined spectral coverage.
 In this case, the IRS2 readout mode is highly recommended, to minimize the impact of the 1/f noise in the MSA master background.

-For IFU or fixed slit mode observations of point sources, a master background may also be constructed using off-source spaxels.
-Pipeline processing will likely not be available for this option, but users will be able to extract and create a master background spectrum for self-correction of their target exposures on their own.
+For IFU or fixed slit mode observations of point or compact sources, a master background may also be constructed using off-source spaxels.
+Pipeline processing is not available for this option, but the user may extract and create a master background spectrum for self-correction of their target exposures on their own.
 Additionally, the off-scene nod option discussed above for the IFU and implemented in APT using a Target Group (see NIRSpec Dithering Recommended Strategies), requires this method if the grating wheel moves between the target and background exposures.
 This is because the grating wheel positioning is not exactly repeatable when returning to the same disperser.
 However, if the disperser used for the target exposures remains in place for the background exposures, the pixel-to-pixel background subtraction method is performed in the pipeline by default.

 How does the SNR scale with the background subtraction strategy?